Pest Control During Lockdown- How to get rid of cluster flies in your home

 So, why do cluster flies make a beeline for your home in the autumn if they are not interested in feeding off your plate or breeding on it?
 These flies cannot survive the cold winter temperatures and seek out a warm site offering shelter and protection.
 Cluster flies are strongly attracted to light and so are naturally drawn to windows.
 If you have an infestation, you will likely see a few individual flies here and there before discovering the full ‘cluster’ hiding inside your closed windows or attic.
 One preventative measure you could take is to seal every possible entry point so that the flies cannot gain access.
 That’s right, every nook and cranny of your home.
 This is a tremendous task for any homeowner to undertake and one that we would not recommend carrying out on a whim.

 So, what do we propose you should do?
-Well, you could swat the flies or suck them up with the hoover, as they move very slowly compared to other species of fly, but like sealing every entry point in your home, this tactic would expend a great deal of time and effort, so we have another solution that we think you might like to consider.
+Well, you could swat the flies or suck them up with the hoover, as they move very slowly compared to other species of fly, but sealing every entry point in your home as a tactic would expend a great deal of time and effort, so we have another solution that we think you might like to consider.
 There is a great product available from the Dealey online shop.
-The ‘Cluster Buster’ is non-toxic, organic, renewable and 100% chemical free trap specifically designed to eliminate cluster flies.
+The ‘Cluster Buster’ is non-toxic, organic, renewable and 100% chemical-free trap specifically designed to eliminate cluster flies.
 It should be placed inside the top edge of a window where flies naturally congregate.
-The trap contains a layer of quicksand and when the flies enter the trap, their natural burrowing instinct will draw them into the sand and they will bury themselves.
-Unluckily for the flies, the quicksand rapidly dries them out and they die.
-These traps are very effective and multiple traps can be used simultaneously if more than one window in the home is susceptible.
+The trap contains a layer of quicksand, and when the flies enter the trap, their natural burrowing instinct will draw them into the sand, and they will bury themselves.
+Unluckily for the flies, the quicksand rapidly dries them out, and they die.
+These traps are very effective, and multiple traps can be used simultaneously if more than one window in the home is susceptible.

 Head on over to the Dealey online shop today and purchase a Cluster Buster.